 - Administrative Advisory and Planning: provide advice and consultation to the Chair on Departmental administration and strategies for the future.
 This committee consists of six members including the Chair, Associate Chair, Department Fiscal Officer, one full professor and at least one administrative staff member and one additional member appointed depending on committee needs.
 Committee members are appointed by the Chair. - Promotion and Tenure: administrative services for promotion and tenure reviews.
 This committee consists of the eligible members of the faculty as defined in the departmental AP&T document. - Awards: identification and sponsorship of appropriate faculty, staff and students for local, national and international recognition.
-This committee is composed of at least four faculty and one staff member appointed by the Chair.
+This committee is composed of at least three faculty and one staff member appointed by the Chair.
 A graduate student member is selected by the members of the Entomology Graduate Student Association, annually. - Curriculum: teaching program and related issues.
-This committee is composed of at least five faculty members appointed by the Chair.
+This committee is composed of at least five members appointed by the Chair.
 A graduate student member is selected by the members of the Entomology Graduate Student Association, annually. - Graduate Studies: admissions and training of graduate students and related issues.
-This committee consists of at least five faculty members, a staff member, and a graduate student.
+This committee consists of at least five faculty members, a staff member, and a graduate student who serves in a consultative manner.
 Faculty include the Graduate Studies Chair.
 The Graduate Studies Coordinator is the staff representative and one gradute student is selected by the members of the Entomology Graduate Student Association, annually.
-Faculty committee members are appointed by the Chair. - Seminar: development and administration of a regular program of intramural and extramural speakers on current research and teaching issues in entomology.
+Faculty committee members are appointed by the Chair.
+The gradute student rrepresentative is expected to recuse themself from discussions that involve other gradute students in the program, from evaluating admissions applications, annual reviews of gradute student performance, or other personnel matters that may be considered sensitive. - Seminar: development and administration of a regular program of intramural and extramural speakers on current research and teaching issues in entomology.
 This committee is composed of at least three faculty and one staff member appointed by the Chair.
 A graduate student member is selected by the members of the Entomology Graduate Student Association, annually. - Undergraduate Academic Affairs: oversight of the undergraduate program, including recruitment, retention, student life, academic opportunities, undergraduate scholarships, and other issues related to the undergraduate program that are not explicitly related to curriculum and teaching program.
-This committee is composed of at least four faculty and one staff member appointed by the Chair. - Outreach: plans and implements activities involving insect education This committee is composed of at least five members.
+This committee is composed of at least three faculty and one staff member appointed by the Chair.

+- Outreach: plans and implements activities involving insect education This committee is composed of at least five members.
 The member ship must have at least one faculty and one staff member appointed by the Chair.
-A graduate student member is selected by the members of the Entomology Graduate Student Association, annually.

-Social: coordinate departmental gatherings, receptions and celebrations This committee is composed of at least five members.
+A graduate student member is selected by the members of the Entomology Graduate Student Association, annually. - Social: coordinate departmental gatherings, receptions and celebrations This committee is composed of at least four members.
 The member ship must have at least on faculty and one staff member appointed by the Chair.
 A graduate student member is selected by the members of the Entomology Graduate Student Association, annually.